Six lessons shaping the future of family officesÂ

 An experience as visceral and demanding as our Swiss Army leadership bootcamp has an immediate and profound physical and psychic effect.

-Among these leaders, not all will ascend to overall leadership of the holding organization.
-Yet, the experience of being part of one team that came together under pressure is likely to create support for those who eventually do make it to the very top.
+The experience of being part of one team that came together under pressure is likely to create support for those who eventually do make it to the very top.
 Those who get to the highest rung of the leadership ladder will know they are part of a team.
 It’s less likely they will suffer the freezing solitude that usually sits at the summit.

 For organizations, building this kind of support cohort should enhance succession decision-making while creating a more mutually empowering environment for all involved.
 The stronger the cohort, I believe, the easier the succession.
-When leaders can be first among friends, it is more likely that the organization will enjoy greater productivity, innovation, and alignment – the kind of forward-thinking connectedness that will fortify organizations against uncertainty today and tomorrow.
+When leaders can be first among friends, it is more likely that the organization will enjoy greater productivity, innovation and alignment – the kind of forward-thinking connectedness that will fortify organizations against uncertainty today and tomorrow.

 Professor of Strategy and Innovation at IMD